yowainwright/yowainwright.github.io/_posts/2014-01-02-simple-resume.md

 &#032;

-> This page was created so that people using old versions of Internet Explorer or would like to view a simplified version of my resume could.
+<sub>This page was created so that people using old versions of Internet Explorer or would like to view a simplified version of my resume could.
 I, as well as others, might actually prefer all of my pages and posts to look and preform like this page but because I'm a front end developer and designer; I've coded to suite using semantic ui.
-Enjoy!
+Enjoy!</sub>

 ---